Boston Drug Crime Attorney

 If you are confused about your offense, we can answer any questions you

 might have related to your criminal charges.

 The Benefits Of Working With Our Defense Team

 If you stand accused of a drug crime in Boston or any of the surrounding

 communities of Massachusetts, working with Keegan & Novick is the

 smart choice.
 Why?
 It's simple:

-former police officers who know law enforcement tactics
+- Our attorneys are former police officers who know law enforcement tactics

 Attorney Novick is a